shivangini831-sys/Aicte-Batch-7-Lecture-Voice-to-note-generator/README.md

 Lecture Voice to Notes Generator
-Abstract
+1. Abstract

 The Lecture Voice to Notes Generator is an AI-based web application developed to convert recorded lecture audio into structured text notes.
-The system utilizes speech recognition technology to transcribe spoken content into readable text, reducing the manual effort required for note-taking.
-The application is built using Python and Streamlit and integrates the Vosk speech recognition model for offline processing.
+The system utilizes speech recognition technology to transcribe spoken content into readable text.
+It reduces manual effort and improves efficiency in note-taking.
+The application is built using Python and Streamlit and integrates the Vosk speech recognition model for offline transcription.

-Introduction
+2. Introduction

-In academic environments, students often find it difficult to take notes while simultaneously understanding lecture content.
-This project addresses that problem by automatically converting lecture audio into text.
-The system processes audio input and generates structured notes that can be saved for future reference.

-The application is designed to be simple, efficient, and user-friendly, making it accessible to students with minimal technical knowledge.
+In academic environments, students often struggle to take complete and accurate notes while listening to lectures.
+Manual note-taking can result in missing important information.
+This project provides an automated solution that converts lecture audio into written text efficiently.
+The application is designed to be simple, user-friendly, and accessible to students.

-Problem Statement
+3. Problem Statement

-Students face challenges in writing notes during live or recorded lectures.
-Manual note-taking can lead to incomplete or inaccurate documentation of important concepts.
-There is a need for an automated system that converts lecture speech into written text efficiently and accurately.
+Students face difficulty in capturing complete lecture content while writing notes manually.
+There is a need for a system that can automatically convert lecture speech into text to ensure accurate and complete documentation.

-Proposed Solution
+4. Proposed Solution

 The proposed system accepts a lecture audio file as input and processes it using a speech recognition model.
-The application converts the audio into text format and displays the transcribed content on the interface.
-The generated notes are also saved in a text file for future use.
+The application converts speech into text format and displays the transcribed content on the interface.
+The generated notes are also saved as text files for future reference.

+5. Objectives

+To develop a system that converts lecture voice into text.

+To simplify the note-taking process for students.

+To implement speech recognition in a practical application.

+To build an interactive and user-friendly web interface.

-Key Features
+6. Key Features

-Upload lecture audio files
+Upload lecture audio files.

-Convert speech to text automatically
+Automatic speech-to-text conversion.

-Generate readable and structured notes
+Generate readable and structured notes.

-Save transcribed text in output files
+Save transcribed text in output files.

-Simple and interactive user interface

-Offline speech recognition support
+Offline speech recognition support.

-Technologies Used
+7. Technologies Used

 Programming Language: Python